HotPatcher: A open source UE resource hot patching tool

 2021.01.20 Update

-• When the base package is split into chunks, it supports adding multiple paklist files for a specific platform in Release.
+• In the case of basic packages being divided into Chunks, support for adding multiple paklist files for a specific platform in Release

 2021.01.19 Update

-• Supports a generic external file specification mode, allowing the use of common configurations across different project paths.
+• Support a general external file specification mode to solve the use of common configurations across different project paths

-When specifying an external file/folder, you can use [PROJECTDIR] which will be replaced with the actual project directory during execution.
+When specifying external files/folders, you can use [PROJECTDIR], which will be replaced with the actual project directory during execution.

 Optional paths are: